What Does Yoga Do to Your Body?

 This is where yoga comes into play.
-Yoga revolves around the concepts of awareness and balance, and aims at instilling these concepts through the practice of asanas.
+Power yoga workouts for weight loss revolve around the concepts of awareness and balance, and aim at instilling these concepts through the practice of asanas.

 Stretching is an excellent remedy for fixing incorrect postures.
 Poor postures are a result of your body always moving in one single plane (for example, you always bend forward during the major part of the day, with rare incidences of you bending backward).
 In yoga asanas, you bend forward and back, up and down, clockwise and anticlockwise, stretching your body in all directions.

 The Buddha has said that where there is life, there is suffering.
 We all have experienced pain in some form or another, be it physical or mental.
 Yoga aims to cease this endless cycle of pain through Samadhi.
 Asanas are a good head-start in the direction.

 While performing asanas, a wide range of movements squeeze and soak areas of cartilage (soft-connective tissues between joints) that are not used often.
 It brings fresh nutrients, oxygen, and blood to the area, preventing conditions like arthritis and chronic pain.
 Asana, meditation, or both reduce pain in people with arthritis, fibromyalgia, carpal tunnel syndrome, migraine, lower back pain, and other chronic conditions.

 In asanas, you should always make modifications as per your need, as you do not want to harm your body.
 Breathing is a pivotal tool that will help you communicate with your body.